JTVeiga/vuepress-deploy/docs/src/i40/README.md

    [Brief in Whatsapp](https://wa.me/+5511992451218)
    [[I want a free clas - schedule](https://calendly.com/jackson-veiga-1/30min)]

-### Production Flow Scheme - PFS

-The Production Flow Scheme (PFS) technique supports the modeling system of this work derivated from Petri Net (PN) being a representation of discrete event systems (DES).

-> These systems allow the systematic decomposition of activities and their flows at a more abstract level, unlike UML (Unified Modeling Language), a language for modeling software.
-The PFS understands a high-level language independent of technologies and manufacturers widely used to design system processes

-### Unified Modeling Language - UML

-The class diagrams (UML - Unified Modeling Language) illustrate these elements at a higher level of detail, typical in object-oriented projects (OOP).

-> The descriptions presented on the class diagrams do not depict the behavior for individual entities; for this reason, it needs models representing dynamic behavior and relationships between agents

 [1] Towards an Asset Administration Shell scenario: a use case for interoperability and standardization in Industry 4.0 [2] Educational Case Studies for Pilot Engineer 4.0 Programme: Monitoring and Control of Discrete-Event Systems Using OPC UA and Cloud Applications